NICTA/SmartGridToolbox/docs/compiling_and_linking.md

 #include <SgtSim/Simulation.h>
 ```

-Most SmartGridToolbox objects are in the `Sgt` namespace.

 You will also need to set link to the correct libraries.
 If you wish to build using GNU autotools, have a look at any of the `tutorials/*/Makefile.am` files.
 Depending on whether you are interested in simple network solving or discrete event simulation, you could copy and modify e.g. `tutorials/network` or `tutorials/simulation` to use as a template for your project.

 Otherwise, the following compile/link command would apply, if using clang++, for example: